 Where can I find more information about Cidara’s R&D programs?

 You can view information about our development programs by visiting the “Drug Candidates” section of our website.

 What is the market opportunity for new antifungals?

 The current global market for systemic antifungals is roughly four billion dollars and there is still significant unmet need, with on-treatment mortality rates ranging from 30 to 50 percent for invasive infections.
-Currently, there are only three classes of antifungals approved to treat these infections and few antifungals in development.
+Currently, there are only three classes of antifungals approved to treat and prevent these infections and few antifungals in development.
 With rising resistance to existing drugs, and given their limitations of toxicity, drug interactions, or once daily IV therapy, the profile of rezafungin will be well-positioned to address patients’ unmet needs.

 When did Cidara receive QIDP/Fast Track designation from the FDA for rezafungin?
 What does this mean?

 In May 2015, the U.S. Food and Drug Administration (FDA) designated Cidara’s lead antifungal product candidate, rezafungin, as a Qualified Infectious Disease Product (QIDP) with Fast Track status.
 The QIDP and Fast Track designation are for the use of rezafungin in the treatment of candidemia and invasive candidiasis.
 The QIDP designation, provided under the Generating Antibiotic Incentives Now Act (GAIN Act), offers certain incentives for the development of new antibacterial or antifungal drugs, including eligibility for Fast Track, priority review and, if rezafungin is ultimately approved by the FDA, eligibility for an additional five years of marketing exclusivity.
 You can view the Cidara news announcement for more information.

 Who can I contact if I am a member of the media?